gravito/mstaxx/README.md

 based on CPU utilization of pods.
 8. Write a script which will demonstrate how the pods are scaling up and down by increasing/decreasing load on existing pods.
 9. Write a wrapper script which does all the steps above.
-Mention any pre-requisites in the README.md at the root of your repo.

 ## NOTE:
 Using AWS provider and KOPS to create Kubernetes cluster.
 Can also do it manually by using --cloud-provider, but there are many small configurations needed  (such as making instance hostname to that of privateDNS, using tags etc.), troubleshooting which can waste valuable time.